-- 1.11 It is important to acknowledge the percentage of residential development schemes which tend to come forward in the District which propose the delivery of less than 10 dwellings: from 1 April 2017 to 31 March 2020, 177 planning applications for residential development involving a net gain of dwellings were determined by the Council.
-Of these, 158 applications (89%) were for schemes which proposed a net gain of 1-9 units.
+- 1.11 It is important to acknowledge the percentage of residential development schemes which tend to come forward in the District which propose the delivery of less than 10 dwellings: from 1 April 2017 to 31 March 2021, 215 planning applications for residential development involving a net gain of dwellings were determined by the Council.
+Of these, 191 applications (89%) were for schemes which proposed a net gain of 1-9 units.
 Having a large number of small sites is an inevitable consequence of the District being contained within the Metropolitan Green Belt.
 The contribution to both market housing supply and affordable housing supply are therefore both material to overall identified needs and adopted development plan objectives.
 This is dealt with in more detail below. - 1.12 If the weight to be given to the Framework is greater than the adopted development plan, this large proportion of Three Rivers' expected new housing delivery will contribute nothing towards affordable housing.
-This would compromise Three Rivers' ability to deliver its objectively assessed need for affordable housing. - 2 Development Plan Policies and the WMS - 2.1 The content of the Framework is a material consideration in any planning decision, and one which the decision making authority must weigh against the development plan as the starting point under section 38(6) of the 2004 Planning and Compulsory Purchase Act.
-The correct approach is to: - Consider the starting point under the development plan policies - Have regard to the Framework and its objectives if those development plan policies would be breached - it is officers' view that the Framework should be given considerable weight as a statement of national policy post-dating the Core Strategy - Consider up to date evidence on housing needs - Consider whether the Framework should outweigh the weight to be given to the local evidence of affordable housing need and the breach of the adopted development plan policy. - 2.2 This approach reflects the Court of Appeal's judgment in West Berkshire, which held that whilst the government, whether central or local, could state policy "rules" absolutely, decision makers must consider them without treating them as absolute: their discretion to weigh material considerations in the balance and do something different cannot be fettered by policy:
+This would compromise Three Rivers' ability to deliver its objectively assessed need for affordable housing.

+2 Development Plan Policies and the WMS

+2.1 The content of the Framework is a material consideration in any planning decision, and one which the decision making authority must weigh against the development plan as the starting point under section 38(6) of the 2004 Planning and Compulsory Purchase Act.
+The correct approach is to: